 SEATTLE — Most people agree that education is one of the crucial components that allow people to better themselves.
 A person misses out on many important opportunities if they are deprived of a complete education.
 However, the actual benefits of education are often glossed over or not discussed.
-These are the top 10 benefits of education.

 - Poverty reduction

 Many children living in extreme poverty do not have access to basic education, and lack of education is considered the root cause of poverty.
 For example, 171 million people could be lifted out of extreme poverty if all children left school with basic reading skills.
 That translates to a 12 percent drop in the world total.
 Additionally, learning improvements outlined by the Education Commission could help reduce absolute poverty by 30 percent.